-6.2 RTLs of Z-Pinch
+5.2 RTLs of Z-Pinch

-The less intense neutron flux and softer spectrum at the RTL compared to the HI target (refer to Section 4) result in much less activity, WDR, CI, and recycling dose.
-Our results show that at the end of the projected plant life (40 FPY), the carbon steel of the RTLs qualifies as Class A low level waste, can be cleared from regulatory control at the end of 50 y storage period, and meets the 3000 Sv/hr RH limit for advanced recycling equipment even in the absence of a cooling period and without the removal of the transmutation products.
-The Class C and Class A WDRs are extremely low (10-7 and 10-3, respectively) immediately after shutdown and drop by a factor of a few at 100 y.
-The CI reaches the limit of one at 50 y after shutdown.
-The recycling dose peaks at 160 Sv/hr at shutdown and drops to ~1 Sv/hr after one day.
-The dominant radionuclides for the dose are $Mn^{56}$ from Fe, B from C, Al from P, and Mn from Fe.
-The dose exceeds the 1 $\mu$ Sv/hr hands-on limit by several orders of magnitude, meaning the entire recycling process should be done remotely with no personnel access to the RTL fabrication facility.
-The results are conservative as no credit is given to the removal of the slag that may contain some of the transmutation products.
+The less intense neutron flux and softer spectrum at the RTL compared to the HI target [6] result in much less activity, WDR, CI, and recycling dose.
+Our results show that at the end of the projected plant life (40 FPY), the carbon steel of the RTLs qualifies as Class A very low-level waste, can be cleared from regulatory control at the end of 50 y storage period, and meets the 3000 Sv/hr RH limit for advanced recycling equipment even in the absence of a cooling period and without the removal of the transmutation products.
+The Class C and Class A WDRs are extremely low (10^{-7} and 10^{-3} , respectively) immediately after shutdown and drop by a factor of a few at 100 y.

-Figures 11 and 12 illustrate the variation of CI and dose with time after operation.
-The results are conservative as no credit is given to the removal of the slag that may contain some of the transmutation products.
+As Fig. 3 illustrates, the CI reaches the limit of one at 50 y after shutdown.
 Note the rapid drop in the CI on a time scale of a century.
 A CI < 1 means the RTL carbon steel contains traces of radioactive elements and represents no risk to the public health and safety.
-On this basis, the ~10,000 tons RTL radwaste can be cleared after 50 y and released to the nuclear industry or commercial market for reuse.
+On this basis, the \sim 10,000 tons RTL radwaste can be cleared after 50 y and released to the nuclear industry or commercial market for reuse.
 This release saves a substantial disposal cost for such a large quantity, freeing ample space in the repositories for other higher-level wastes.